-Counsel or any self-represented party may request a continuance via the reviewing Examiner, or via an assigned Investigator, or in open court.
+Counsel or any self-represented party may request a continuance by contacting the reviewing Examiner or an assigned Investigator, or by filing an ex parte petition or making a request in open court.

 Any party seeking a continuance must confer with all other counsel and self-represented parties to seek agreement regarding the continuance.
 The Court will decide whether to grant the request and, if so, set any new date(s).